jwnigel/NTP_with_Transformers/Documents/Dev/NTP_Transformers/report.md

 The output layer is a linear layer to convert the transformers output from embedding dim to vocab size, and produce logits for each token in the vocab.

-# Tokenization and Data Processing

-## Overview
-The tokenization pipeline uses the GPT-2 tokenizer as a base and builds a custom vocabulary from the WikiText-2 dataset.
-It handles the conversion between text and token IDs and prepares sequence data for next token prediction.

-## Vocabulary Building
-1. Uses GPT-2 tokenizer to split text into tokens
-2. Counts token frequencies across the entire training corpus
-3. Filters out tokens with frequency < 5
-4. Keeps the top 10,000 most frequent tokens
-5. Adds special tokens: `<PAD>`, `<UNK>`, `<BOS>`, `<EOS>`

-## Sequence Preparation
-For next token prediction training:
-1. Each text is encoded as a sequence of token IDs
-2. Creates sliding windows of 8 tokens (sequence_length)
-3. For each window, the input is the 8 tokens and the target is the 9th token
-4. This creates (input, target) pairs for training

-## Data Pipeline
-1. Load the WikiText-2 dataset (train/val/test splits)
-2. Build vocabulary from training data
-3. Create sequence data for all splits
-4. Save processed data to JSON files for later use

-This approach ensures consistent tokenization across all models and provides a clean interface for working with text data.